deliveryconf/deliveryconf-web/content/talks/wheres-the-map-of-your-pipeline.md

 How can we decide what to observe and measure, and where?
 What can we do to improve flow before we have full observability?
 How can we build a roadmap based on where we are right now?
 This talk will introduce a few principles and practices I'm calling 'Flow Engineering' as a quick and effective way to get your bearings with Delivery improvement.

 I’ve started using Flow Engineering after years of struggling to visualize and improve delivery pipelines of all kinds and communicate ideas, issues, and risks.
 It has helped me many times go from tearing my hair out (and I have the baldness to prove it!) to knowing exactly how to level up.

-Outline

-- How to get to 30x faster
-- Process vs Tools
-- Flow Engineering
-- Current vs Future State
-- Continuous Flow with Dashboards
-- The Flow Engineering Framework

-Audience Take-Aways

-The audience will build a strong understanding of where and how to invest to maximize their delivery workflow.
-They'll leave with a foundation to start or improve Flow Engineering in their own work and teams.
-I also share resources for further learning, examples, and templates for all of my tools.